 With a lot of these videos, I have meaning that I place on the narratives and the visuals.
 Even with the ones that are more story-based, I have my own personal meaning in it.
 It’s always that balance — doing something I want to do, and something that fits the song, and something the band is into.

 Sean: I got obsessed with this photograph of a person coming out of the ocean wearing ragged clothes.
 I was drawn to it.
 Kind of the same way Robin was fixated with the Frankenthaler painting.
 It just fit the mood.
 Then, I expanded that a bit to create this division of a woman transforming into a wolf, and then these rhythmic, repetitive dancers.
 It was kind of a metaphor for wanting something that you think is better, or more put together, in your life.

 Robin: The colors are amazing.
 You moving to California made more sense when you have access to places like this.
 With this video, and with the Arroyo video, you’re able to find these really incredible locations in California.
 You’ve been able to give great exercises in physical landscape and adventure filmmaking when you’re lugging 100lbs of camera equipment up a mountain, getting those Kurosawa-like shots from a distance.

-Location: Palm Springs, Lone Pine, Diablo Lake, Los Angeles
+Date: Sep 6, 2018 - Location: Palm Springs, Lone Pine, Diablo Lake, Los Angeles - Duration: Four weeks

 Sean: Over the last nine years, as I’ve developed into video work, I’ve found I’m really obsessed with the lighting, the timing and the story.
 There’s a pretty detailed animatic for the Arroyo Seco video, where I basically acted out the whole thing.